hpwit/Sharp/Send to sharp/README.md

 # Send a text file to the sharp

 Go to 'TEXT' -> 'SIO' -> 'Load'

 On yout computer launch

 `python sendtext.py name_of_the_file usb_port`

 Once the file has been sent the Sharp will go back to the SIO menu.

 ## Send the program to allow binary uplaods

 `python sendtext.py sendtosharp.asm usb_port`

-then in basic Mode
+then in basic mode type:
-type:
 * MON
 * USER 2FFF